 Withdrawal symptoms usually begin within 6 to 12 hours after the last dosage.
 Symptoms can include lethargy, insomnia, feeling restless, anxiety, panic attacks, and mood swings.

 The previous symptoms typically increase during this time.
 For example, mood swings can become more intense.
-New physical symptoms that may develop include headaches, nausea, diarrhea, constipation, muscles aches, high blood pressure, and racing heart.
+New physical symptoms that may develop include headaches, nausea, diarrhea, constipation, muscle aches, high blood pressure, and a racing heart.
 Psychological withdrawal symptoms that may begin include feeling hostile, generalized anxiety, depersonalization, and hallucinations.